 For example, a child with specific language impairment might not understand that “It’s time to put your things away now” means “Put your things away.”
 Children who don’t understand complicated sentences can seem like they’re disobedient, Rice says.
 More complicated grammar is also good for making friends.
 Saying “I would like it if you’d come play with me” might attract more playmates than “Come over here.”

 In the past, parents were sometimes blamed for a child’s language disability.
 They might have been faulted for not reading enough to their children.
 But research suggests that specific language impairment has other roots.
-The disorder tends to run in families, which hints that play a role.
+The disorder tends to run in families, which hints that Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. play a role.
 Rice led a study of over 300 people, including children with specific language impairment and their families.
 The scientists identified a gene that’s also linked to dyslexia and other learning disabilities.
 The finding might eventually lead to better understanding and treatment for these disorders.

 Kids don’t usually grow out of specific language impairment.
 Their language improves, but they can continue to struggle with subtleties even after they enter the workforce.
 “It is very important to identify these kids, particularly at school entry or before school entry,” Rice says.
 Many school districts screen children for specific language impairment before kindergarten.
 Language therapy can help children catch up.

 Poor vision can also cause trouble in school, and the problems may go unnoticed.
 About 1 in 10 preschoolers has a vision problem, but kids don’t always tell others about their symptoms.
 Kids might even think it’s normal to see double or for things to be blurry.
 But poor eyesight can cause headaches and hinder reading.
 Some children with vision problems might seem to have attention difficulties, since eyestrain and headaches can make it hard to stay on task.